Our conservation services encompass the following areas.

 Economic Feasibility Studies

 We conduct economic analyses to estimate the benefits and determine the viability of energy efficiency programs, renewable energy and distributed power options.
 We perform costs and revenue assessments, economic, regulatory and financial viability aspect of a feasibility study.
 We calculate payback periods, net present values, internal rates of return, cash flows and debt service coverage ratios for energy efficiency and renewable energy options.
+We estimate the GHG emission reduction potential of these options.

 Evaluation, M&V of Programs